India : Safety by CityIndia - safety as a country

 OVERALL RISK : LOW

-Bangalore is probably much safer than many other large cities in India, but given the fact that it's a large city, it's essential that you use caution all the time.
+Bangalore is probably much safer than many other large cities in India, but given the fact that it's a large city, you must use caution all the time.

 TRANSPORT & TAXIS RISK : MEDIUM